AdguardTeam/AdguardForiOS/README.md

 ### How to become a beta tester?

 You can submit an application to participate in AdGuard/AdGuard Pro for iOS beta-testing program.
-All necessary information on this topic can be found in our [Knowledgebase article](https://kb.adguard.com/en/general/adguard-beta-testing-program#adguardadguard-pro-for-ios).
+All necessary information on this topic can be found on the [dedicated page](https://adguard.com/beta.html).

 ### Acknowledgements